-The New Quarterly literary magazine, Words Worth Books, and the Balsillie School of International Affairs are proud to present the 10th annual Wild Writers Literary Festival in November 2021.
-Join us for a digital celebration of the feral and free in poetry, the short story, and everything in between.
+The New Quarterly literary magazine, Words Worth Books, and the Balsillie School of International Affairs are proud to present the 11th annual Wild Writers Literary Festival on October 28-30, 2022.
+Join us for an in-person celebration of the feral and free in poetry, the short story, and everything in between.

 Our Wildly Gracious Donors